Apple mulled white wine

 • Place on the stove, set over medium-high heat, and slowly bring to a light simmer.
 Let simmer for about 20 minutes, until the apples are tender.
 (Taste to see if you want more sugar.
 If you want the wine to taste less alcoholic, turn up the heat and let the wine boil for a few minutes.)

 • Remove from heat and pour wine into heat-resistant glass mugs.
-Garnish each drink with cinnamon sticks, apple and lemon slices and serve warm.
+Garnish each drink with fresh cinnamon sticks, apple and lemon slices and serve warm.

 Notes